Excluding files from review

 Last updated

 You exclude files from review with file exclusion patterns.
 Lines in excluded files never reach the AI reviewer and never count against your review credit (RC) usage.
-ADO Pilot ships a default exclusion list covering binary formats and lock files; you add your own patterns for generated code, build outputs, and vendored dependencies.
+ADO Pilot ships a default exclusion list covering binary formats and files ending in .lock; you add your own patterns for generated code, build outputs, and vendored dependencies.

 What the setting controls